WaterlessPiano2/Portfolio/pages/posts/CreatingSolanaWalletTemplate.md

 ### Toggle for dev or main net

 WIP

+**Nice to haves**

+- have a public key input field along with wallet, for getting tokens.
+- disable tokens button on the layout when wallet is not connected
+- turn titles in to reusable components and style them
+- turn in page buttons in to reusable components and style them
+- move the connect button to navbar so its visible in every page.
+- have states for token display: Idle, Loading, Success, Error.

 **Git repository:** [Next, Tailwind CSS, TypeScript and Solana Wallet Git repository ](https://github.com/WaterlessPiano2/Solana-Next-TS-Tailwind-Template)